graceLan1994/FlightPatchNet/README.md

 ```

 ## Our Further Work
-This work improves the model performance by separetely model horizontal and vertical variables in flight trajectory, and add more experimental anlysis.
+This work improves the model performance by separetely modeling horizontal and vertical variables in flight trajectory, and adds more experimental anlysis.

 Please refer to this paper.